 ETSU will make insurance coverage available for you to purchase upon arrival at a cost of approximately $600 per semester.
 Dependent coverage is considerably more.

 The health insurance coverage that you will purchase at ETSU will not provide you with dental and eye coverage.
 We strongly recommend that you have a dental and eye examination before departing for the United States.
-You may also want to purchase travel insurance, as your ETSU insurance will not be effective until your arrival on campus.
+You may also want to purchase travel insurance, as your ETSU insurance will not be effective until your purchase date.

 Please note: Health Insurance coverage is required from your day of arrival.

 Exchange Visitors who are subject to the two-year home residency requirement, must return to their home countries and be physically present there for an aggregate of two years before being eligible to return to the United States in immigrant status, H status, or L status.
 For the terms of the requirement, please see item 1. (a) on page 2 of your DS-2019 form.
 If you have questions about the requirement, including whether or not you will be subject to it, please raise them with the consular office when you apply for a visa or direct them to our office.